int128/datadog-actions-metrics/README.md

       collect-step-metrics: ${{ github.event.workflow_run.head_branch == github.event.repository.default_branch }}
 ```

-This action calls GitHub GraphQL API to get jobs and steps of the current workflow run.
+This action calls GitHub REST API and GraphQL API to get jobs and steps of the current workflow run.
-Note that it may cause the rate exceeding error if too many workflows are run.
+Note that it may cause the rate exceeding error when too many workflows are run.

 If the job or step metrics is enabled, this action requires the following permissions: